Big 6 carat diamond next to a 1 carat diamond

 is found in ideal cut diamonds a few grades down the scale in both color and clarity.
 When a diamond is very well cut, as in the super ideal A CUT ABOVE® Hearts and Arrows Diamond

 from Whiteflash, the difference between a 1.00ct and a 0.95ct will be difficult to discern but the price for the 0.95 will be significantly less.
-Well cut diamonds display greater brilliance and fire than average cut diamonds, no matter what their size. and they look bigger and whiter as well.
+Well cut diamonds display greater brilliance and fire than average cut diamonds, and they look bigger and whiter as well.
+Truly remarkable are those that are both precision cut and large

 Big Diamond Rings